 Choose the On the Network option and press the Next button

-Choose the CalDAV option, paste the private link from the first step in the Location text field (leave the username blank) and press the Next button
+Choose the CalDAV option, select the calendar requested from the url in the previous step and press the ‘Subscribe button’

 Give your calendar a name, sticking to the name used in NextCloud to the extent practical, and save the dialog, and you’re done!